Tim Urban: American Idol

 Vote for the Worst, a satirical Idol blog, supported Urban for his entire run during the season.
 The website claimed Urban held the record for the contestant to survive the longest with its endorsement, outlasting even Malakar.
-Urban later said about the blog, "I'm actually kind of sad that I was on that website."

-Urban was eliminated during the "Idol Gives Back" special on April 21, after receiving unenthusiastic reviews for his performance of "Better Days" by Goo Goo Dolls, making him finish the competition in seventh place.
+Urban said about the blog, "I'm actually kind of sad that I was on that website."
+He was eliminated during the "Idol Gives Back" special on April 21, after receiving unenthusiastic reviews for his performance of "Better Days" by Goo Goo Dolls, making him finish the competition in seventh place.
 A retrospect of Urban's run on Idol followed the announcement of his elimination.
 Then, presumably because the show ran long, it abruptly ended, without Urban even having a chance to sing a final song.
 Urban later said, "I was a little sad that I didn't get to sing one last time on that stage, but... you don't always get what you want.
 I'll be back for the finale and hopefully get to perform on that stage again.
 It was a little bittersweet, but overall, it's all right."